 Tickets are available at UNLV's Performing Arts Center Box Office (895-2787) pac.unlv.edu.

 The Musical Arts Singers opens its 52st season with Folk Songs, Sea Chanteys, Spirituals, will perform Funeral Ikos by John Tavener and Spirituals, Sea Chanteys, Broadway, Patriotic, & Holiday Selections at 2:00 p.m., November 16th, at Winchester Cultural Center.
 The Center is located at 3130 McLeod Drive in Las Vegas, NV 89121.

 The Southern Nevada Musical Arts Society will provide the choral accompaniment for Andrea Bocelli's 2014 annual Christmas engagment on Saturday evening, December 6, 2014 in the MGM Grand Arena.
 The concert begins at 8:00 p.m.
 Members of the 65-voice Musical Arts Chorus are thrilled to have been invited to perform with Andrea Bocelli for the 6th time during his annual U.S. tour.

 Tickets can be purchased online or by calling the MGM Grand at (702) 891-7777

 Please note that the SNMAS season pass will not be applicable to this concert

-Tickets priced at $15 for adults and $12 for seniors, students, military, and disabled are available at the Horn Theatre Box Office on the CSN campus located at 3200 E. Cheyenne Avenue call 651-5483 (LIVE).
+Tickets will be available at the Horn Theatre Box Office on the CSN campus located at 3200 E. Cheyenne Avenue call 651-5483 (LIVE).